dcblack/sc-platform/async/ABOUT_ASYNC.md

 Synchronizing simulated and wall-clock time is tricky because they do not proceed at the same rate.
 SystemC may be slower (typical) or faster (possible) than the real world.
-It is an choice as to how accomplish this.
+It is a choice as to how accomplish this.
 Here is one thought:

 At the beginning of simulation, exchange data to establish a zero-point.
 The realworld may need to slip time in order to slow down for SystemC since we do not yet have a